thiensean/DeepLearningCV/README.md

 <img src="./imgs/classlocalize/63_63.png" width=600 height=400 /> <br>
 <i> Figure 2: Example of object classification and Localization </i>

-In this capstone project, the foundation of object classification and object localization will be explored.
-At the end of the project: <br>
+In part 1 of this project, the foundation of object classification and object localization will be explored.
+At the end of Part 1 of this project: <br>
     1. The model should be able to classify the image <br>
     2. The model should be able to localize the object <br>
     3. YOLOv4 which is a fast implementation of object classification & detection with a high frame rate will be tested on OpenCV, trajectory tracking will be used to link up object localization with object tracking. <br><br>